Mark Douglass Design

 Walking into the retail space of Mark Douglass – master glassmaker, artist and designer – is far from the realms of a regular retail experience.
 This is a gallery, studio and an expression of Douglass himself.

 Enormous glass orbs, tubes and cones in shades of red, brown, grey, pink and blue hang from the ceiling and the walls.
-Douglass, who has garnered a reputation for his corporate and commercial installation work, has developed his space in Richmond over the last 12 months to include a range of glass lighting that keeps the domestic resident in mind.
+Douglass, who has garnered a reputation for his corporate and commercial installation work, is focusing on domestic residents at his Richmond space.

 All the glass of the range, which includes about eight different colours and different colour intensities, is hand-blown and made locally.

 Douglass, who studied ceramic design (majoring in hot glass) in the 1980s, has had exhibitions of his work in Sydney, Perth and Melbourne, completed artwork commissions for to hotels in Hong Kong and China, and was last year awarded the Churchill Fellowship, which saw him travel to the USA and Europe for glass work.